pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-add.md

 : The globally unique identifier (GUID) of a template feature that is associated with the list

 `--schemaXml [schemaXml]`
-: The schema in Collaborative Application Markup Language (CAML) schemas that defines the list
+: (deprecated) The schema in Collaborative Application Markup Language (CAML) schemas that defines the list

 `--allowDeletion [allowDeletion]`
 : Boolean value specifying whether the list can be deleted.
 Valid values are `true,false`